Tsmith5151/Blog/_posts/2015-07-21-housing_prices.md

 ```

 ### Simple Linear Regression

+For the initial case, let's consider a one-dimensional vector (X) where X1 is the percentage of crime and we are trying to predict the medium housing price (Y).
+We can approximate 'Y' as a linear function of X by the following expression:

+Regression equation is defined by: ***Y = w0 + w1*X1 + E***

+Where w's are the parameters (also called the weights) parameterizing the space of linear functions mapping X to Y.

+***Cost Function***

+So when estimating the function f(x) given the data to model, search all possible values of w0 and w1 such that the results is one that minimizes the squared error.
+The squared error is the summation of taking the squared difference between the actual and predicted data point.

+*Source: CS2299 Lecture Notes on Linear Regresstion*

 We can implement Linear Regression to the Boston Housing dataset by fitting the best relationship between X & Y. The relationship between Crime (X) and the MEDV (Y) is explored below: